X-SYS: A Reference Architecture for Interactive Explanation Systems

 \subsection{Explanation System Architecture of SemanticLens}

-The SemanticLens architecture satisfies three requirements: (i) responsive interaction, (ii) separation between static artifacts and dynamic queries, and (iii) extensibility across model architectures and XAI methods. \autoref{fig:container_view} shows the architecture and annotates each service with its corresponding X-SYS role.
+The SemanticLens architecture satisfies three requirements: (i) responsive interaction, (ii) separation between static artifacts and dynamic queries, and (iii) extensibility across model architectures and XAI methods. \autoref{fig:container_view} shows the architecture and annotates each service with its corresponding X-SYS role (see legend in figure).

 A central design decision is separating explanation generation into offline and online phases.
 Two expensive operations are decoupled: an ahead-of-time webapp build constructs XUI perspectives once on startup, and an asynchronous XAI provisioning service generates interpretable components and visualizations as JSON and images.
 This offline preprocessing of computationally expensive operations and online serving of interactive queries directly addresses the responsiveness requirement identified in STAR.